o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

-## Retired components in ROS 2 Gem
+## Deprecated components in ROS 2 Gem

 During this effort some components will be retired, and some moved outside of scope of supported and canonical repos.